nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to for a help manual
+1. User requests for a help manual
 2. contHACKS displays the help manual

 Use case ends.